leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *A Drive Top - 1*
 {: .fs-2 .text-grey-dk-000 }

+Wire connectors facing towards inside of printer.

 ![A Drive Top - 2](../../../../assets/images/micron-24-a-b-drives-5.jpg)
 *A Drive Top - 2*
 {: .fs-2 .text-grey-dk-000 }

+After soldering the wires and directing them into the wire channel, they naturally form 90° bends.
+Should be fine I think.
+I'll try to remember to zip tie this up somewhere for some relief.

 ![A Drive Top - 3](../../../../assets/images/micron-24-a-b-drives-6.jpg)
 *A Drive Top - 3*
 {: .fs-2 .text-grey-dk-000 }

+Maintaining the stacks while assembly the top and bottom together is pretty tricky.

 ![A Drive Top - 4](../../../../assets/images/micron-24-a-b-drives-7.jpg)
 *A Drive - 4*